Adapting your home: Access into and around your home

 Mobility

-• Reliance on a walking frame, walking stick or crutches for support
+• Reliance on a walking frame, walking stick or crutches for support.

-• Using a wheelchair to get around
+• Using a wheelchair to move about.

-• Using a wheelchair to go further distances outdoors
+• Using a wheelchair to go further distances outdoors.

-• Difficulties operating keys, locks and door handles
+• Difficulties operating keys, locks and door handles.

-• Difficulties with memory and understanding, that make it increasingly difficult to find your way around and recognise your own front door, find and use key facilities such as the toilet and find key items in your kitchen or bedroom
+• Difficulties with memory and understanding, that make it increasingly difficult to find your way around and recognise your own front door, find and use key facilities such as the toilet and find key items in your kitchen or bedroom.

 • Are you or the person you support aware of safety aspects, or do you/they require supervision inside or outside of the home?